cwshugg/dimrod/README.md

-# CODAC - Ceaselessly Obedient Domicile Assistive Computer
+# MADOC - Machine Assistant for Domicile Occupant Computing

-**CODAC** is a collection of programs and scripts that make up my home server.
+**MADOC** is a collection of programs and scripts that make up my home server.
-Ceaselessly obedient and versatile, CODAC is comprised of:
+Ceaselessly obedient and versatile, MADOC is comprised of:

 1. An Nginx HTTP server hosting a web interface
 2. A Jellyfin media streaming server